MSMLBV/guidelines/docs/guidelines/laravel-php.md

 #### Limit Deep Nesting
 Deeply nested routes make APIs harder to manage and understand.
 Avoid nesting beyond two levels whenever possible.
 Flatten routes for simplicity.

-:::tip[Good]
+:::tip[good]
 ```
-/organizations/1/users
+/organisations/1/users
 /users/1/posts
 ```
 :::

-:::warning[Bad]
+:::warning[bad]
 ```
-/organizations/1/users/1/posts/1
+/organisations/1/users/1/posts/1
 ```
 :::

 #### Provide Context When Necessary
 Nesting can be used sparingly when it provides meaningful context between related resources.
-For example, when accessing all users of a specific organization, nesting `users` under `organizations` is appropriate.
+For example, when accessing all users of a specific organization, nesting `users` under `organisations` is appropriate.

-:::tip[Good]
+:::tip[good]
 ```
-/organizations/1/users
+/organisations/1/users
 ```
 :::

 #### Flatten for Independence
 When operations on a resource are independent of its parent, flatten the route structure.

-:::tip[Good]
+:::tip[good]
 ```
 /users/1
 ```